 Do you experience any of these symptoms:

-- a heaviness or pressure sensation “down there?”
+- a heaviness or pressure sensation in your vagina or anus?

-- a bulge or a feeling that something is coming out?
+- a bulge or a feeling that something is “falling” out?

 - difficulty emptying your bladder or bowel?